byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ---

-TridyDB expects a kind of schema to foster it's capabilities and make it useful in a way that is as generalized as possible, but not so generalized that it can't offer anything over directly working with JSON, YAML, or similar.
+TridyDB expects a kind of schema to foster it's capabilities and make it useful in a way that is as generalized as possible, but not so generalized that it can't offer anything over directly working with JSON or a similar format.
 As part of this compromise, Tridy works with self-contained units of information that are collectively termed as **modules**.
 What actually makes a module a module is outlined in the list below:

 1. At a minimum, every module should (but is not required to) have of an array of strings that each individually form the module's **tags**.
 2. In reality, a module may also have a **free** data structure, a **tree** data structure, and a **type** specifier.